Sunday, September 7, 2008

 Atmospheric pollution

-greenhouse effect.
+Deforestation is often cited as one of the major causes of the enhanced greenhouse effect.
 According to the Intergovernmental Panel on Climate Change deforestation, mainly in tropical areas, account for up to one-third of total anthropogenic carbon dioxide emissions.[14]
 Trees and other plants remove carbon (in the form of carbon dioxide) from the atmosphere during the process of photosynthesis.
 Both the decay and burning of wood releases much of this stored carbon back to the atmosphere.
 Deforestation also causes carbon stores held in soil to be released.
 Forests are stores of carbon and can be either sinks or sources depending upon environmental circumstances.
 Mature forests can be net sinks of carbon dioxide (see Carbon dioxide sink and Carbon cycle).

 The water cycle is also affected by deforestation.
 Trees extract groundwater through their roots and release it into the atmosphere.
 When part of a forest is removed, the region cannot hold as much water and can result in a much drier climate.